Moving to Norway

 When we asked expats and global nomads about the quality of medical care in Norway, they replied:

 "Norway has a comprehensive public health system that provides free or low-cost medical services to all citizens.
 The country has a wide range of medical services, including general practitioners, specialists, hospitals, and emergency services.
 Norway also has a well-developed system of preventive health care, with a focus on preventive measures such as vaccinations and health screenings.
-In addition, Norway has a strong focus on mental health, with a range of services available to support people with mental health issues," said one expat.
+In addition, Norway has a strong focus on mental health, with a range of services available to support people with mental health issues," commented one expat who moved to Norway.

 About the Author